craic/pi_power/README.md

 # Software

-*incomplete...*

 The software end of Pi Power is split into two components.

-The first one does all the work. [pi_power.py](pi_power.py) monitors the battery, handles the power down process as well as shutting down the Pi is the battery runs out.
+[pi_power.py](pi_power.py) does all the work.
+It monitors the battery, handles the power down process as well as shutting down the Pi is the battery runs out.
 It checks the battery every minute and records the current status in the file /home/pi/.pi_power_status.

-You can tun it with --debug or --log options if you want to capture the voltage changes over time, but it general it is intended to run as a background process that starts up automatically when the Pi boots up.
+In general it is intended to run as a background process that starts up automatically when the Pi boots up.

+For testing you can run it from a shell.
+It can take three options:

+- *--debug* will output the battery and USB voltages every time it checks (once a minute)
+- *--log* outputs the same information to the file *pi_power_log.csv* which you can use to generate a plot of voltage over time
+- *--safe* delays system shutdown by 2 minutes.
+See the installation section for how this can be used.

 There are many ways to inform the user about the power status.
 You might have a numeric display on a screen, or a bar graph